bludit/documentation-english/webservers/hiawatha/index.md

 <!-- Position: 2 -->
 <!-- Date: 2017-08-22 22:00:00 -->
 ---
-Bludit suppors Hiawatha webserver, you can use the following rewrite rule:
+Bludit supports Hiawatha webserver, you can use the following rewrite rule:

 ```
 UrlToolkit {